Competitions

 No Props

-Country Swing Judging Criteria - All Categories Weighted Equally
+Country Swing Judging Criteria

 Timing - The dance should go to the rhythm set forth by the music, either SSS or QQS throughout their basic rotational patterns.
 Timing may be manipulated during the dance but it must accentuate the underlying rhythm of the song.

-Technique - The dance should demonstrate - country swing with a 3 step, rotational basic.
+Technique - The dance should demonstrate - country swing with a rotational basic.
 Slotted patterns should last no longer than 16-24 counts before returning to rotational The dance should also demonstrate good body mechanics, foot placements and articulation, arm engagement and facial expressions.

 Showmanship - The overall performance of the dance.

-Country Swing Strictly Competition
+Country Swing Strictly - Rules

 Dancers will enter as a designated partnership, Lead and Follow